Launching Claude Code

 Overview

 Launch Claude Code is a one-click way to start Claude Code already wired to a board.
-The primary button — labelled "Launch Claude Code" in the board toolbar — fires a claude-cli:// deep link that opens Claude Code, connects the VibeCodes MCP server, and starts working the board.
+The primary button — labelled "Launch Claude Code" in the board toolbar — fires a claude-cli:// deep link that opens Claude Code, connects the VibeCodes MCP server, and offers you the next task on the board.

-Instead of copying commands and explaining context by hand, one click hands Claude Code everything it needs: which project to open, how to connect, and which task to pick up first.
+Instead of copying commands and explaining context by hand, one click hands Claude Code everything it needs: which project to open, how to connect, and what's waiting on your board.

 Where You Can Launch From